 The ship has a contemporary style, reminiscent of Las Vegas hotels with dark wood and creams as the colour schemes, glass desks for the customer information points and modern, crystal chandeliers.

 We stayed in a balcony stateroom with a view that looked out of the side of the ship.
-The room was very comfortable for 2 adults and 1 child, with ample, integrated storage space.
+The room was very comfortable for two adults and one child, with ample, integrated storage space.

 The décor matched the rest of the ship, with dark wood furnishings and cream/off-white soft furnishings.
 The full-size wardrobe has an automatic light that comes on whenever you open the door, which was a very useful feature.